openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

       locate the source code and any local patch files from other developers.

-      With this scenario, no srctree argument exists.
+      With this scenario, there is no ``srctree`` argument.
 Consequently, the default behavior of the ``devtool modify`` command is to extract the source files pointed to by the ``SRC_URI`` statements into a local Git structure.
 Furthermore, the location for the extracted